message/php-phar-boilerplate/README.md

 ```sh
 $ php bin/boilerplate
 ```
-or mark file as executable with `chmod +x boilerplate.phar` and run
+or mark file as executable with `chmod +x bin/boilerplate` and run
 ```sh
 $ ./bin/boilerplate
 ```